git-spec/CM-Miniaturen/README.md

 # CM-Miniaturen

-## A totally simple but solid one page without design and readable for most browsers.
+## A totally simple but solid one page without design and readable for most browsers, including performance and usabillity.